Woman Refuses to Move Car Blocking Narrow Alley

 Earlier, on the morning of May 29, Mr. H.H.T., 41, reported that his Rolex watch had been stolen.

-The watch was valued at approximately VND 665 million.
+Vietnam detective agency, the watch was valued at approximately VND 665 million.

 Immediately after receiving the report, police examined the scene and launched an investigation to identify the suspect.